chef/automate/components/docs-chef-io/content/automate/ha.md

 ### On-premise Deployment (Existing Node/Bare Infrastructure)

-In this, we expect VM (Virtual machine) or Bare Metal machines (Physical machine) that are already created and have initial Operating System (OS) setup done.
+In this, we expect VM (virtual machine) or Bare Metal Machines (physical machine) that are already created and have initial Operating System (OS) setup done.
 Including Ports and Security policies changed according to requirements.

-After this, installation steps will Deploy Chef Automate, Chef Infra Server, Postgresql DB, and OpenSearch DB to the relevant VMs or Physical Machines as provided in Config.
+After this, installation steps will deploy Chef Automate, Chef Infra Server, Postgresql DB, and OpenSearch DB to the relevant VMs or Physical Machines as provided in Config.

 ### Cloud Deployment using Amazon Web Services (AWS)